kindelia/Kindelia/WHITEBOOK.md

 could operate efficiently on the layer 1, it would never resort to layer 2.
 A faster layer 1 increases the set of apps that don't need to be moved out.
-Dynamic MMORPGs and formally verified Idris2 apps that would require a layer 2 can have the option of living natively on Kindelia's layer 1, and having an option is never a bad thing.
+Dynamic MMORPGs and formally verified Idris2 apps that would require a layer 2 can have the option of living natively on K-Chan's layer 1, and having an option is never a bad thing.

 ### On optimistic rollups